 All free museums and attractions to visit in Paris

-If you are on a budget Paris (France) still has a lot to offer for you culturally, including free museums, free activities and free attractions.
-34 museums and attractions in Paris can be visited without charge.
+Paris (France) has a lot to offer for you culturally, even if you're on a budget, including free museums, free activities and free attractions.
+30 museums and attractions in Paris can be visited without charge.

 Are you looking for free things to do in Paris?
 These are the best places to visit: